 2009 May 29, 2:50

-on real world objects, but the QR codes themselves are kind of ugly.
-To make them less obvious I thought I could spray QR codes on to an object with an infrared reflective paint and shine infrared
+objects, but the QR codes themselves are kind of ugly.
+To make them less obvious I thought I could spray QR codes on to an object with an infrared reflective paint and shine infrared light on the

 In my search for infrared paint I've found a seller of IR ink (via programming forum) and an Infrared Paint Recipe (via IR FAQ).